aasaam/whois-json/README.md

 ## Why

-Because WhoIs data is raw and we need support structured data.
+Because Whois data is raw and we need support structured data.

 ## Download